 Baking Empanadas

-- In a small bowl make an egg wash by beating one egg with 1 tablespoon of water.
+- Preheat the oven to 180°C (350°F).
+In the meantime, in a small bowl make an egg wash by beating one egg with 1 tablespoon of water.
 Set aside.

-- Bake the empanadas for 20 minutes then pull them out of the oven
+- Bake the empanadas for 20 minutes then pull them out of the oven.

-- Allow to cool at least 10-15 minutes before eating
+- Allow to cool at least 10-15 minutes before eating.

 Leave a Reply